 The symptoms of a cold in your horse may include but not limited to the following:

 - Your horse must be coughing or sneezing.

 - There will be nasal discharge on your horse.

 - You will also notice a discharge from the eyes of your horse.

 - Your horse might also have a lack of appetite.

 If your horse is healthy, it will have a shiny appearance with a shiny coat of hair.
 But if your horse is suffering from any disease, the condition of your horse will not look well, and its appearance might be dull.
 You will see the hair loss situation and the itchy patches and the different texture of its coat.
 These are the clear signs that there is something wrong.

-A yearly routine of Equine vet care is necessary and if not done right, your horse might catch different diseases.
+A dedicated and timely routine of equine veterinary services is necessary and if not done, your horse may catch various illnesses.
 You need to take care of the horse’s appearance.
 And if you see a difference in the appearance of your horse, you should immediately visit an equine vet care center.
-Also, don’t forget to get your horse vaccinated so you can protect it from various diseases.
+Also, don’t forget to get your horse vaccinated, so you can protect it from various diseases.